rwstewart0302/evacuation_routes/README.md

 ## Methodology

-Our main focus was determining the fastest and safest evacuation routes during the Kincade Fire in Sonoma CA.
+Our main focus, was determining the fastest and safest evacuation routes during the Kincade Fire in Sonoma CA.

 **Data Collection**

-Although this tool is applicable to any situations, for this project we used Sonoma County, CA wildfire incidents.
-Using the on going incidents allows us to use the real time traffic situation. the location of wildfire incidents were downloaded from:
+Although this tool is applicable to any situation, for this project we used Sonoma County, CA wildfire incidents.
+Using the ongoing incidents allows us to use real-time traffic. the location of wildfire incidents were downloaded from:

 - [Real time wildfire incidents accross the US](https://firms.modaps.eosdis.nasa.gov/active_fire/#firms-txt)
 - [Real time wildfire incidents in Sonoma County CA](https://fire.ca.gov/incidents/)